Rhilip/RidPT/README.md

      ------------------------ ------------------------------------------------
     ```

-6. Then you can safely add Nginx reserve proxy config like `migration/nginx.conf`.And Notice :
+6. Then you can safely add Nginx reserve proxy config like `migration/nginx.conf`.
+And Notice :
-If your service is behind the CDN like Cloudflare, You must follow [How do I restore original visitor IP with Nginx?](https://support.cloudflare.com/hc/en-us/articles/200170706-How-do-I-restore-original-visitor-IP-with-Nginx)
+If your service is behind the CDN like Cloudflare, You **MUST** follow [How do I restore original visitor IP with Nginx?](https://support.cloudflare.com/hc/en-us/articles/200170706-How-do-I-restore-original-visitor-IP-with-Nginx)
-So that tracker can record the peer's ip address.
+So that tracker can correctly record the peer's ip address.

-7. Use the default `php bin/console server start -d` to let *RidPT* RUN in the background.
+7. Use the default `php bin/console server:start -d` to let *RidPT* RUN in the background.
 Or you can use other daemon work like:
     - Systemctl: [ridpt.service](migration/ridpt.service)

 ## Basie Environment Setting in `.env`